Decomposing a Monolith into Smart Surfaces

 surface

-the final stage. take the prototype, harden it, add proper error handling and tests, wire up the real API layer, and deploy it. at this point you have a production-ready micro-app that can replace the corresponding piece of the monolith.
+take the prototype, harden it, add error handling and tests, wire up the real API layer, and deploy it. at this point you have a production-ready micro-app that can replace the corresponding piece of the monolith.

 why this works better than a rewrite

-the key insight is that you're never throwing away the old app. you're peeling surfaces off one at a time. the monolith keeps running, keeps getting bug fixes, keeps serving users. but every week there's one less page in it and one more independent surface handling that workflow.
+you never throw away the old app. you peel surfaces off one at a time. the monolith keeps running, keeps getting bug fixes, keeps serving users. but every week there's one less page in it and one more independent surface handling that workflow.

-it also means you can parallelize the work. five teams can build five surfaces simultaneously without stepping on each other. no merge conflicts across feature boundaries. no "wait for the core team to finish the shared layout component." each surface is its own world.
+five teams can build five surfaces at the same time without stepping on each other. no merge conflicts across feature boundaries. no "wait for the core team to finish the shared layout component." each surface is its own world.

 and if a surface turns out wrong? you throw it away and try again. you haven't bet the whole product on getting the architecture right upfront. you're making 25 small bets instead of one massive one.

-i'm still figuring out some of the edges — how surfaces communicate when they need to, how shared state works across boundaries, what happens when a surface needs data that another surface owns. but the core pattern feels right. decompose, don't rewrite.
+i'm still figuring out some of the edges: how surfaces communicate when they need to, how shared state works across boundaries, what happens when a surface needs data that another surface owns. decompose, don't rewrite.